burger

 Naturally, there are a few disadvantages to personalization, which is why mass emails are still a widely used tactic:

 • More time required – Personalization takes time.
 A person needs 20-30 minutes to meaningfully personalize one email.
-This is because the person needs to scrape data about the recipient’s position, company, and other factors to make the email relevant and valuable.
+This is because the person needs to scrape data about the recipient’s position, company, and other factors to make the email highly relevant and valuable.

 • Less scalability – And because each personalized email takes so much time, it becomes harder to scale up outgoing volume.
 Mass blitzes can max out an inbox’s sends in seconds (which is currently 30), while a person will create between 14 and 21 emails if they work all day.
 This difference adds up in the long run.